-As of Q1 2020, there were approximately 176,000 residential units in the Town of Brookhaven.
-While primarily owner-occupied, approximately 20% of Brookhaven's housing stock is comprised of renter-occupied units.
-This composition is similar to Suffolk County, and Long Island as a whole.
+According to five-year estimates (2014-2018) from the American Community Survey, there were approximately 176,000 residential units in the Town of Brookhaven in 2020.
+Nearly 20% of the Town's housing stock is renter-occupied, with approximately 34,000 renter-occupied units.
+The share of renter-occupied units in the Town is largely consistent with that of the County and Long Island as a whole.